kawanet/mustatte/README.md

 ## COMPATIBILITY

-It passes more than 90% of the original [Mustache spec](https://github.com/mustache/spec) test suite.
+It passes 88% of the original [Mustache spec](https://github.com/mustache/spec) test suite.
 The rest of the tests are skipped in due to changes made for security or performance reasons.
 The following minor features are not supported by the module.